Tornadoes in the United States: East and Northeast

 The Northeastern U.S. to the east of the Appalachian Mountains is much less vulnerable to violent tornadoes but is by no means immune.
 One of the most extraordinary tornadoes in history struck Worcester, Massachusetts.
 This F4 tornado struck the city on 9 June 1953 and killed 90 people.
 The tornado was generated by the same storm system that hit Flint, Michigan with a devastating F5 tornado that killed 116 people.

 Areas further south – notably Pennsylvania and Maryland – and areas to the west of the Appalachians are more vulnerable to tornadoes.
 NCDC figures for the period 1950 to 2006 show that Pennsylvania reported 697 tornadoes, followed by New York State (358), Maryland (269), Massachusetts (153), New Jersey (144), Maine (101), New Hampshire (86), Connecticut (82), Delaware (58), Vermont (37), Rhode Island (9), and the District of Columbia (1).

 The worst tornado outbreak in the Northeast occurred in Pennsylvania on May 31, 1985, and produced the only F5 tornado in the region to date.

 Florida is one of the most tornado prone states, with only Texas, Kansas and Oklahoma reporting more storms.
 During the period 1950 to 2006, Florida reported 2,884 tornadoes according to NCDC figures.
 However, Florida tornadoes are usually weak in comparison with those that strike the Plains and the Southern states – there have been only four reports of F4 strength tornadoes since 1950 and none of F5 strength.
 Florida experiences more thunderstorms than any other state but fewer supercell storms.
 Florida tornadoes are more often spawned by the frequent ordinary thunderstorms that occur over the state.
-Hurricanes and other tropical storms can generate large numbers of tornadoes.
+Hurricanes and other tropical storms can generate large numbers of tornadoes, with a notable example being the significant outbreak spawned by Hurricane Milton in October 2024.
 Non-supercell tornadoes are rarely as strong as supercell-generated storms.

 Florida's most violent tornadoes generally occur during the winter months, when the state is most vulnerable to invasions of cold air that help generate such storms.
 In recent years there have been some particularly disastrous tornado events.
 During the night of February 22 and 23, 1998, an F3 tornado struck Kissimmee and killed 25 people.
 Later that night, another F3 tornado struck Seminole and Volusia Counties and killed 13 people (see Kissimmee Tornado Outbreak).
 On February 2, 2007, an EF3 tornado struck Lake County with 21 fatalities resulting – see 2007 Central Florida Tornadoes.